rubenafo/svgart/README.md

 SVG Nodes for [Node-Red](http://nodered.org/) project.

-This project allows the user to generate svg content by linking nodes.
+This project adds SVG nodes to the palette and a SVG node to create a SVG raw text file.